civican/legisinfo/44-1/bills/C-11/bill_text.md

 ensures that any broadcasting undertaking that cannot make maximum or predominant use of Canadian creative and other human resources in the creation, production and presentation of programming contributes to those Canadian resources in an equitable manner,

+promotes innovation and is readily adaptable to scientific and technological change,

 facilitates the provision to Canadians of Canadian programs in both official languages, including those created and produced by official language minority communities in Canada, as well as Canadian programs in Indigenous languages,

 facilitates the provision of programs that are accessible without barriers to persons with disabilities,

-facilitates the provision to Canadians of programs created and produced by members of Black or other racialized communities, and
+facilitates the provision to Canadians of programs created and produced by members of Black or other racialized communities,

+protects the privacy of individuals who are members of the audience of programs broadcast, and

 takes into account the variety of broadcasting undertakings to which the Act applies and avoids imposing obligations on any class of broadcasting undertakings if that imposition will not contribute in a material manner to the implementation of the broadcasting policy;